Best 24 City Staycations in the UK

 Short Breaks in Edinburgh

 As mentioned, Edinburgh is Scotland’s flagship city.
 Whether you come to Scotland for a few days; you need to visit Edinburgh.
 It’s a city that has a certain charm and magic to it.
 Its beauty is the first thing that stands out with its majestic castles (especially Edinburgh Castle which looks over the city).
-This place makes you want to come back for more and more and explore all of its cobbled streets.
-Visitors can take a day out here or even longer as Edinburgh is only 45 minutes from Glasgow by train and car.
-No wonder Edinburgh served as the inspiration for the Harry Potter books with its gothic style.

 Edinburgh Castle is a must-visit, looking over the city from an extinct Volcano.
 It has such a fascinating past that should be explored.
 Visitors need to walk the Royal Mile in Edinburgh’s Old Town.
 The stretch of cobblestone street takes you from Edinburgh Castle to Holyrood Castle and on the way explore the many tartan shops, great restaurants, bars and tea rooms.
 Visiting St Giles Cathedral that’s situated behind Parliament Hall gives you a hint of what Old Edinburgh was like centuries ago.
 Edinburgh is a wonderful place that can be explored again and again.